• Skip to primary navigation

 Recipe FAQs

-Why Add the Sauce into the Sour Cream?
+Why Add the Sauce to the Sour Cream?

 If you skip this step, the cold sour cream will lump up when added into the warm sauce.